Momo & Chen

 Not at all!
 We'll have bilingual staff.
 All signage will be in both Japanese and English.

-April is springtime in Tokyo, with generally mild and pleasant weather.
-Daytime temperatures are usually around 15-20°C, while evenings can cool down to around 10°C. We recommend bringing light layers, as it can feel cooler after sunset.
-Overall, it’s a lovely time of year to visit, with comfortable temperatures and (hopefully!) some cherry blossoms in bloom.
+May is one of the most enjoyable times to visit Tokyo, with warm and pleasant weather.
+Daytime temperatures are usually around 20–25°C, while evenings can cool down to around 15°C. We recommend bringing a light layer for after sunset.
+Overall, it's a wonderful time of year to visit, with comfortable temperatures and long, bright days.

 Is the ceremony/reception outdoors or indoors?